top of page

 Image: Cathryn Lloyd

 Hi, we’re Helen Zink and Dr Cathryn Lloyd.
 We work closely with leaders and teams, and we know leaders face an array of challenges.
-Over the next few weeks we’ll be sharing 10 coaching superpowers for leaders to experiment with.
+Over the past few weeks we’ve been sharing coaching superpowers for leaders to experiment with.

-Self-awareness is the foundation that powers all other superpowers.
+The foundation that powers all other superpowers.
 It’s about understanding who you are, what drives you, and recognising your triggers.
-It’s the ability to pause and respond thoughtfully, rather than reacting automatically.
+It’s the ability to pause and respond thoughtfully, rather than reacting without awareness and the potential impact.

 Image: Cathryn Lloyd